 What are the best cyber risk analytics platforms for enterprises?

-What are cybersecurity risk analytics platforms?
+What are cybersecurity risk management platforms?

-When evaluating platforms, global enterprises should look for capabilities that deliver both operational value for security teams and strategic insight for leadership.
-For example, Bitsight processes over 400 billion security events per day and delivers attack surface data that helps CISOs communicate risk exposure to executives in measurable terms.
-The most effective platforms offer:
+The most effective cyber risk management platforms deliver both operational value for security teams and strategic insight for leadership.
+Bitsight processes over 400 billion security events per day, delivering attack surface data that helps CISOs communicate risk in measurable terms to executives and boards.
+Four capabilities separate comprehensive platforms from point solutions:

 1. Comprehensive external attack surface management (EASM)